Xopher00/Project_Lambert/research/bibliography.md

 - Manin, Y. I., & Marcolli, M. (2024).
 Homotopy theoretic and categorical models of neural information networks.
 Compositionality, 6(4), 14135.
 DOI: 10.46298/compositionality-6-4.

 ### Tropical and morphological geometry
+Tropical geometry replaces the standard operations of arithmetic with max and addition, producing a piecewise-linear framework that has been used to characterise the decision boundaries of ReLU networks.
+This project uses max and min instead — a different algebra with different properties.
+These papers document the adjacent tropical geometry literature, which helps clarify what makes the two approaches distinct.

 - Maragos, P. (2005).
 Lattice image processing: A unification of morphological and fuzzy algebraic systems.
 Journal of Mathematical Imaging and Vision, 22, 83–118.
 - Zhang, L., Naitzat, G., & Lim, L.-H. (2018).
 Tropical geometry of deep neural networks.
 In Proceedings of the 35th International Conference on Machine Learning (ICML 2018), PMLR 80. arXiv:1805.07091.